CtrlK

 Conciseness

-The skill has some redundancy—the 'Key Testing Principles' section largely repeats information from 'Testing Philosophy', and the resource descriptions repeat content summaries that could be more terse.
-The 'How to Use Resources' section restates what's already clear from the 'Available Resources' section.
+The skill has some redundancy — the 'Key Testing Principles' section largely repeats information from 'Testing Philosophy', and the resource descriptions repeat content listings that could be more terse.
+The 'How to Use Resources' section at the bottom restates what's already clear from the 'Available Resources' section.
 However, it's not egregiously verbose.

 2 / 3